Scouting the Blogs

 Luchita Hurtado.
 1920-2020.
 Venezuelan-born American artist Luchita Hurtado’s show at Serpentine was being sold on her age, she was 98 then, age is now a brand, a category, an identity.
 In 1986 she was even invited to be one of the Guerrilla Girls.
 All of which is impressive, her work is more so.

 Painting requires a special relationship with the visual cortex.
-Hurtado has it, d she’s a master of non-verbal visual language; this show worth seeing.
+Hurtado had it, she was a master of non-verbal visual language.
+Her work lives on.

 Activists Crash Private Party at the Museum of Modern Art to Demand Prison Divestment.